Alvaro-78/backendMoviedb/README.md

 ## How to start

-- npm install
+- `npm install` in your terminal for install the dependencies.
-- if you dont have docker installed then install from [Docker](#https://www.docker.com/)
+- if you dont have docker installed, then install from [Docker](#https://www.docker.com/)
 - In your terminal write `docker-compose up --build`.
-- Open localhost:8081 mongo express you hace access to the database or do it in [Postman](#https://www.postman.com/)
+- Open localhost:8081 mongo express you have access to the database or do it in [Postman](#https://www.postman.com/)

 ## Tecnologies